Anaphylaxis algorithm

-Anaphylaxis is likely when all of the following 3 criteria are met:
+Anaphylaxis is likely when all three of the following are present:

-- Exposure to a known allergen for the patient
+- Recent exposure to a known allergen for the patient strengthens the diagnosis.

-- Skin or mucosal changes alone are not a sign of an anaphylactic reaction
+- Skin or mucosal changes alone do not confirm anaphylaxis.

 - Domestic triggers: